-If you have any phrases that contain plurals for which you have not yet verified the singular and plural forms, you will see a warning message above the phrases listing.
+Note: If you have any phrases that contain plurals for which you have not yet verified the singular and plural forms, you will see a warning message above the list of phrases.
 You can click on the Edit plurals option to define the singular and plural forms of the phrase.
 Read more...

-To view the history of the phrase and its translations, select History from the drop-down.
+To view the version history of the phrase, select History from the drop-down.

 Click Information to display details about the phrase.

-Phrase created - date that the phrase was created
+Phrase created - the date that the phrase was created

 Raw phrase - the raw contents of the phrase, including inline HTML elements